3 Beekman Street

 Further Safety Measures at Dia Beacon

-- A no-touch or low-touch visitor experience is provided; artist information is available online via QR codes; advance reservations are required for entry to Dia Beacon and will be checked by a touchless scanner
+- A no-touch or low-touch visitor experience is provided; artist information is available online via QR codes.
+Advance reservations are strongly suggested for entry to Dia Beacon and will be checked by a touchless scanner.

 from New York City